 It is critical for you to collaborate with a team of advisors to help you succeed in the SOAP interview process.
 This includes working directly with an advisor who knows you well and has a good sense of your strengths and weaknesses.
-If you are going to SOAP into a different specialty, involvement from educational leads (clerkship director or program director) in that new specialty may provide application and interview specific feedback.
+If you are going to SOAP into a different specialty, involvement from educational leads (clerkship director or program director) in that new specialty may provide application and interview-specific feedback.
 This advising team should also include the Dean's Office and Student Services at your school, who are most familiar with the SOAP process itself and can help navigate the challenges.
-The key to most interviews is preparation, and this especially applies in this situation where the stakes are high and you are under considerable stress.
+The key to most interviews is preparation, and this especially applies in this situation where the stakes are high, and you are under considerable stress.
 Think honestly about WHY you may not have matched and consider if your interview style may have played a role in your not matching.
+Discuss this possibility with a trusted advisor or loved one.

 One of the best ways to prepare for these interviews is to have "mock" interviews with as many people as possible.
 The advising team can potentially help arrange this.
-If interviews will be by phone or internet-video it is best to try to practice this format as they are different than face-to-face interviews.
+If interviews will be by phone or video it is best to try to practice this format as they are different from face-to-face interviews.
 In addition to mock interviews, advisors can help you to develop an outline of talking points for commonly asked questions.

 You should expect to get asked about WHY you think you had to SOAP.
 The program will want to know if you are self-aware about your obstacles /challenges.
 It is also best to address any "red flags" in your application.
 Discuss qualifications and strengths that will help you overcome your individual challenges.
 Discuss the reason you are applying to their program.
 As in typical residency interviews, be prepared to talk about the reason for pursuing the specialty you are choosing.
 If you are applying to a DIFFERENT specialty than your previous application, it will be evident to the residency director upon review of your application.
 Be ready to clarify what about the new specialty appeals to you, and also why you are right for the specialty.
+Remember, unlike the original Match, the SOAP process is weighted more heavily in favor of the programs.
+They hold more power during the interview; they are interviewing you instead of you interviewing them.
+Be humble, straightforward, and honest in your answers and questions.
+Take every effort to not come across as arrogant or angry at your situation, even if these common emotions are how you might be feeling.